-- I. Food
+I. Food

-- A. Sea Food World
+A. Sea Food World

-- B. Roast Goose City
+B. Roast Goose City

-- II.
+II.
 Service

-- A. Sea Food World
+A. Sea Food World

-- B. Roast Goose City
+B. Roast Goose City

-- III.
+III.
 Environment

-- A. Sea Food World
+A. Sea Food World

-- B. Roast Goose City
+B. Roast Goose City

-Now, read the following two samples and discuss in pairs about the effect of different patterns.
+Now, r different patterns.

+t of

-- (1) My hometown and my college town have several things in common.
+(1) My hometown and my college town have several things in common.
 First, both are small rural communities.
 For example, my hometown, Gridlock, has a population of only about 10,000 people.
 Similarly, my college town, Subnormal, consists of about 11,000 local residents.
 This population swells to 15,000 people when the college students are attending classes.
 A second way in which these two towns are similar is that they are both located in rural areas.
 Gridlock is surrounded by many acres of farmland which is devoted mainly to growing corn and soybeans.
 In the same way, Subnormal lies in the center of farmland which is used to raise hogs and cattle.
 Thirdly, these towns are similar in that they contain college campuses.
 Gridlock, for example, is home to Neutron College, which is famous for its Agricultural Economics program as well as for its annual Corn-Watching Festival.
-Likewise, the town of Subnormal boasts the beautiful campus of Quark College, which is well known for its Agricultural Engineering department and also for its yearly Hog-Calling Contest. - (2) My hometown and my college town are similar in several ways.
+Likewise, the town of Subnormal boasts the beautiful campus of Quark College, which is well known for its Agricultural Engineering department and also for its yearly Hog-Calling Contest.

+(2) My hometown and my college town are similar in several ways.
 First, my hometown, Gridlock, is a small town.
 It has a population of only about 10,000 people.
 Located in a rural area, Gridlock is surrounded by many acres of farmland which are devoted mainly to growing corn and soybeans.
 Gridlock also contains a college campus, Neutron College, which is famous for its Agricultural Economics program as well as for its annual Corn-Watching Festival.
 As for my college town, Subnormal, it too is small, having a population of about 11,000 local residents, which swells to 15,000 people when students from the nearby college are attending classes.
 Like Gridlock, Subnormal lies in the center of farmland which is used to raise hogs and cattle.
 Finally, Subnormal is similar to Gridlock in that it also boasts a beautiful college campus, called Quark College.
 This college is well known for its Agricultural Engineering department and also for its yearly Hog-Calling Contest.